 If you have kidney stones and your condition is preventing you from efficiently passing urine, David Shusterman, MD may suggest the placement of a nephrostomy tube to help the body effectively remove liquid waste while all the kidney stones are being treated or removed.
-Dr. Shusterman provides this treatment to patients from in and around Manhattan, New York from his practice, NY Urology.
+Dr. Shusterman provides this treatment to patients from in and around Midtown East, New York from his practice, NY Urology.

 A nephrostomy tube is a thin plastic catheter that’s inserted through your skin into your kidneys (either one or both of them).
 The device allows urine to drain directly from the kidneys into bags outside of the body.
 This treatment provides nearly immediate relief from the pain caused by impeded drainage of urine from the kidneys to the bladder due to blockages in the ureter by a kidney stone.